itlezy/eMule/README.md

 As the debate is long, my take on the matter is that it is best to upload at a high-speed to few clients rather than uploading to tenths of clients at ridicolously low speeds.

 ### UploadQueue
-Added a bit of logic to remove from the upload slots clients that have been below a download rate `UPLOAD_CLIENT_MAXDATARATE / 4` for a certain period of time, so to give more priority to fast downloaders, which should also be fast uploaders to a certain extent so then they can propagate files quicker if they get it first.
+Added a bit of logic to remove from the upload slots clients that have been below a download rate for a certain period of time, so to give more priority to fast downloaders, which should also be fast uploaders to an extent so then they can propagate files quicker if they get it first.

 ### Sample Results
 This would be a normal upload slots list

 ![2022-06-14 14_15_35-Window](https://user-images.githubusercontent.com/24484050/173574898-44543e7e-9fde-484a-9851-fd88fd0286cb.png)

-## IP 2 Country
-As some other minor change to the upload list, the IP 2 Country is being added back.
-At some point it will be updated to latest formats, but for now just google `GeoIPCountryWhois.csv` to download a reasonably recent file and place it in your `%LOCALAPPDATA%\eMule\config`

-## Installation
-Just get che zip from the release and replace your current executable.
-Be sure to make a backup of `%LOCALAPPDATA%\eMule` first, as this is a "beta" build which requires testing, even if the amount of changes are minimal some external dependencies have been bumped up at compiler flags made uniform to optimize the runtime.

-Download the latest release from https://github.com/itlezy/eMule/releases/tag/eMule_v0.60d-broadband

-### Configuration
-Max upload slots are configurable from ini file.
-Just launch the exe once, close it, and then edit

-`%LOCALAPPDATA%\eMule\config\preferences.ini`

-The key to edit is the following `MaxUpClientsAllowed=8`

-You can adjust this limit according to your bandwitdh and I/O preferences, suggested ranges are 5, 8, 12, 24, 36

-Enjoy